lmapii/practical-zephyr/04_practice/readme.md

 };
 ```

-Instead of looking into `devicetree_generated.h`, we can also check that the node is indeed implicilty assigned the `status` with the value `"okay"` using the following compile time switch and macros from `devicetree.h`:
+Instead of looking into `devicetree_generated.h`, we can also check that the node is indeed implicitly assigned the `status` with the value `"okay"` using the following compile time switch and macros from `devicetree.h`:

 ```c
 #if !DT_NODE_HAS_STATUS(LED_NODE, okay)